khofstadter/OpenBCI-SuperCollider/README.md

 * are getRadioChannel, setRadioChannel, setRadioHostChannel, getRadioPollTime, setRadioPollTime, setRadioHostBaudRate, getRadioSystemStatus, attachWifi, removeWifi supposed to work with wifishield?
 * document all methods in Cyton, CytonDaisy and Ganglion classes
 * add a 10sec timeout on initAction
-* being able to play back and record files in OpenBCI_GUI SavedData format
+* being able to record files in OpenBCI_GUI SavedData format
 * implement and test the different aux commands
 * finish and test Ganlion classes - both serial and wifi
 * finish and test Daisy classes - both serial and wifi